 To celebrate, OMB is offering half-pint samples to of-age taproom visitors of both Hornet’s Nest and Fat Boy Friday, Oct.
 13, in case you have yet to try either winner.

 Sycamore scored a pair of bronze medals for the same beer, Sun Grown Craft Lager.
 The Light Lager category got 45 entries, and the American-Style Lager or Malt Liquor drew 75 entries.

-This is the third GABF bronze for Sun Grown, which won in 2015 under its former name of Southern Girl.
+This is the third GABF bronze for Sycamore, which won in 2015 for its Southern Girl Blonde.

 Winning two medals for the same beer in the same competition is rather unusual.
 Breweries are allowed to enter five beers per location into the Great American Beer Festival.
 With Sycamore’s North End production facility now operating in addition to their original South End location, the brewery could enter up to 10 entered beers.